-Russia Threatens To Shoot Down U.S. Missiles, Target Launch Sites In Any Syria Strike
+Trump Tells Russia: 'Get Ready' For U.S. Missiles Striking Syria

+Trump changed his tone in another tweet that was posted some 40 minutes later, calling for a better relationship with Russia.

+"Our relationship with Russia is worse now than it has ever been, and that includes the Cold War," Trump said.
+"There is no reason for this.
+Russia needs us to help with their economy, something that would be very easy to do, and we need all nations to work together.
+Stop the arms race?"

-Russia's ambassador to Lebanon has warned that his country will shoot down any U.S. missiles fired at Syria in a punitive strike on the Damascus regime over its alleged use of chemical weapons.
+Trump unleashed his counter-threat hours after Russia's ambassador to Lebanon warned that his country will shoot down any U.S. missiles fired at Syria in a punitive strike on the Damascus regime over its alleged use of chemical weapons.

 "If there is a strike by the Americans, then ... the missiles will be downed and even the sources from which the missiles were fired," Alexander Zasypkin told Hezbollah's al-Manar TV Tuesday evening, speaking in Arabic, according to Reuters.